Life After Divorce: 25 Ways to Recover and Restart

 You can simply decide not to discuss anything other than your child and also ask your spouse to maintain the dignity of your relationship as parents.

 Everything in life counts as an experience.
-Now that you are making a new life after divorce, you should not repeat the same mistakes that led you here.
+Now that you are making a new life after divorce, you should avoid repeating the same mistakes that led you here.

 Sit down and identify where you need to work on yourself, and you might reinvent yourself after divorce.
 People who tend to follow the same pattern in their life become predictable and obvious.